Cameron Cook | UW-Madison Libraries (Chair)

 Todd is a subject specialist for Scandinavian Humanities, Classics, Jewish and South Asian Studies, as well as the ADA liaison for Faculty, Staff, and Student Library users.
 In 2015, he earned his PhD in Scandinavian Philology, performing a study on terminology for impairment and disability in the Sagas and Þættir of Icelanders.
 In his dissertation research he performed data mining and statistical analysis to create a better understanding for these terms.
 He plans to continue such lines of inquiry in Digital Humanities.
 He is also interested in accessibility and Digital Humanities.

-Tobin is the Research Data Lifecycle Manager in the Research Cyberinfrastructure at DoIT.
+Tobin is the Science and Engineering Data and Information Specialist at Steenbock Memorial Library.
 She trained as a research scientist in molecular parasitology, earning a PhD from UW-Madison in 2011 and completing postdoctoral training at Loyola University Chicago.
-Tobin has been doing research support since 2014, specializing in research data management, electronic notebooks and automating data cleaning and analysis using R and python.
+Tobin has been doing research support in academic libraries since 2014, specializing in research data management, documentation and workflows, including automating data cleaning and analysis using the R programming language.

 Heather Shimon | Steenbock Library